ssadler/zeno/README.md

 # zeno

-Fancy new notarising software for Komodo <> Ethereum
+Notarising software for Komodo <> Ethereum, and eventually other protocols.

 ## Building